bokkypoobah/FindGNTTokenTrader/README.md

 ## Notes
 * This scripts list all deployed TokenTrader, even those deployed with some errors.
 The Sell price and Units fields for the TokenTrade deployed with errors is normally crazily incorrect.
 * If you do want to try purchasing GNTs from these contracts, test with  a small amount first.
 * This is just a tool for finding the contracts.
-Your use of the contracts is your own responsibility.
+Your use of the contracts is your own responsibility!

 ## Download
 To use this script, download https://github.com/bokkypoobah/FindGNTTokenTrader/blob/master/findGNTTokenTrader and read the instructions at the top of the file.